aaronmaturen/aaronmaturen.github.io/src/musings/post-8-implementing-pagination.md

 ---
-layout: post
+layout: post.njk
-title: "Angular DataSource with SWAPI: Building the Galactic Archives - Implementing Pagination"
+title: "Galactic Archives - Implementing Pagination"
-description: "Adding pagination to our Star Wars character table using Angular Material's MatPaginator"
+description: "Building client and server-side pagination with infinite scrolling and virtual scrolling techniques for large Star Wars datasets"
-date: 2025-06-09
+date: 2025-06-08
-tags: ["angular", "pagination", "material", "step-8-implementing-pagination"]
+tags:
+  - pagination
+  - infinite-scroll
+  - virtual-scroll
+  - angular
+  - cdk
+  - star-wars
 seriesId: galactic-archives
 part: 8
 github:
   org: aaronmaturen
-  repo: galactic-archive
+  repo: galactic-archives
   tag: post-8
 ---

 # Angular DataSource with SWAPI: Building the Galactic Archives - Implementing Pagination

-_The Cosmic Compiler once observed that data without pagination is like a library without shelves - technically functional but practically unusable.
-As our collection of galactic characters grows, we need a more sophisticated way to present and navigate through them._
+*The Cosmic Compiler once observed that data without pagination is like a library without shelves - technically functional but practically unusable.
+As our collection of galactic characters grows, we need a more sophisticated way to present and navigate through them.*

 ## From Cards to Tables: A Galactic Upgrade